Chouara Tannery in Fes: the Traditional Method of Making Leather

 At Chouara Tannery

 Upon meeting our guide, we followed her steps as she twisted and turned through the medina, passing hundreds of stalls, each specialising in a variety of goods, from carpets to sequined slippers and hand-carved wooden boxes to intricate silverwear and piles of dried fruits and nuts.
-She knew the place like the back of her hand, or at least it seemed that way, but she admitted that she still gets lost occasionally, after all it’s the largest medina in the world.
+She knew the place like the back of her hand, or at least it seemed that way.
+In reality, she admitted that she still gets lost occasionally, after all it’s the largest medina in the world.

 Leather slippers in Fes, Morocco